matt-mrf/QuMaDel/README.md

 # QuMaDel

 ## Case
-Our case is RadioRussia, to be found at http://heuristieken.nl/wiki/index.php?title=Radio_Russia.
+Our case is RadioRussia, to be found [here](http://heuristieken.nl/wiki/index.php?title=Radio_Russia).
 In this case we are given a problem, to solve via heuristics.

 The problem is as following:
 Four  different countries: USA, Russia, Ukraine and China all are divided in states/provinces.
 All these states/provinces need radio transmitters.
 The problem we face is that no neighboring states/provinces can have the same type of transmitter.

+An accompanying problem with this is, that there are several cost schemes, that

+The attempted solutions to these problem are explained and shown in [the exploration](exploration/README.md) and [the results](results/README.md)

 ## Preparation